FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

 - 3 peristaltic pumps
 - 2 circulating pump
 - 16 M3 screws and nut
-  - 12 for the peristalic pumps
+  - 12 for the peristaltic pumps
   - 4 for circulating pumps
 - 2 barrel plug connectors, female
 - TODO: Maybe some wire connectors in here as well